 The world is going crazy.
 Every day, the headlines scream of another mass killing.
 Orland, Dallas, Nice, Baton Rouge.
 And yet, here in my little patch of coastal forest where the main aggravation is moles tearing up my lawn, I can almost feel safe.
 Almost.
 Today I offer a poem I wrote after the killings in Dallas.
-There have been so many since then I can no longer tell which for which loss the flags are flying at half staff.
+There have been so many since then I can no longer tell which loss the flags are flying at half staff for.
 Let us all pray for peace.

 MASSACRE DU JOUR